bmidgley/uaa/docs/Guide.rst

     signing-key: …
     verification-key: …

-These values can be the same ascii value, for example you might see them as “tokensecret” in test environments.
-That is how symmetric key encryption is set up.
+If you want to use symmetric key encryption, these values should be the same ascii value.

-Generating new key pairs
+Generating new asymmetric key pairs

 mkdir temp\_uaa\_certs